Good University Guide 2023

 The spacious Garscube campus, four miles from Gilmorehill in the northwest of the city, hosts the veterinary school and outdoor sports pitches.
 Liberal arts and teaching courses are delivered in Dumfries, where more than £13 million has been spent on sporting and social facilities.

-Glasgow has improved its graduate prospects year-on-year to reach the top 30 for the proportion of those in highly skilled work or postgraduate study after 15 months (29th).
 More than a quarter of undergraduates are from outside the UK and Glasgow has a branch campus in Singapore, working with the Singapore Institute of Technology, and a joint graduate school with Nankai University in northeastern China.

 Performance